How to Create Accessible Focus Outlines in CSS

 Focus Styling For Keyboard Users Only

-What you can do is make focus indicators only appear for keyboard users?
+What can you do to make focus indicators only appear for keyboard users?
 This can be done using the

 :focus-visible